suncoast-devs/handbook/lessons/career-prep/portfolios.md

 that it is a work in progress.
 Even go as far as to add wording around what the end goal is or what features you plan to add.

-After graduation or when looking for new positions, start working on freelance or real-world projects that you can add to your portfolio.
+After graduation or when looking for new positions, start working on a freelance or real-world projects that you can add to your portfolio.
 Your work should be a mix of what you have done and what you want to do.

-The most import things to remember about your projects are:
+The most important things to remember about your projects are:

 - Don't present anything you aren't proud of
 - Own it or don't show it, even mistakes can bring growth